FT-Autonomous/ft_docs_2.0/docs/tutorials/rdp_to_fta_pc.md

----
-title: How to SSH into the FTA PC
+# How to SSH into the FTA PC
----

 > **Note:** The PC reboots automatically every day at **4 AM**.